Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/3-Experiment-5/_index.md

 pre : " <b> 14.3 </b> "
 ---

-In this section, let’s experiment by running two workflow executions without utilizing *concurrency group*.
+In this section, let’s experiment by running two workflow executions without *concurrency group*.
 Let’s find out what happens!

 **1.** Make sure you are still in the right project folder.